kevin-cortina/Book-Search-Engine/README.md

   [![Community License](https://img.shields.io/badge/license-Community-blue.svg)](http://www.gnu.org/licenses/Community-3.0)

-  # book-search-engine
+  # Book-Search-Engine

   ## Description
-  This application helps individuals track their total measurements in working out.
-It gives them the ability to see the total amount of weight and total time working out.
-This application's back end runs through MongoDB atlas.
+  This application helps individuals create a favorites book list for books that they want to read using the Google API.
+It allows them to create/login to their account to make sure their book lists are private and secure.

   ## Deployed Application
   https://stormy-inlet-79142.herokuapp.com